svgeesus/EuroMPE/Duophonic/Gate-LED.md

 # Gate and LED

-Provides gate outputs and LED indication of gate status.
+Provides gate, trigger outputs and LED indication of gate status.

 RGB LEDs give feedback on what note is playing.